 Various energy contract types are available depending on the size and location of the business, including:

-Standing offer contracts are basic with minimum terms and conditions set by law.
+Standard retail plans are basic with minimum terms and conditions set by law.

-Market retail contracts
+Market retail plans

 Market contract (negotiated) is usually based on market prices which means greater exposure to price changes.
 It can save money if usage is actively managed.